bg7/bg7.github.com/source/faq/index.markdown

 #### <a id="hardware-reqs"></a>what about hardware requirements? ####

-With the current version, you just need a considerable amount of RAM: anything above `64GB` is ok.
-Obviously, this means you need a `64bit` OS.
+With the current version, you just need a reasonable amount of RAM: we run it regularly on `c1.xlarge` EC2 instances, which have 7GB of RAM.
+Obviously, this means you'll need a `64bit` OS.

 ## license ##